When I awoke I was lying on a cold metal

 “I’ve liked some parts better than others.”

 he didn’t show it.
-“You’ve done us a great favor by coming through the gate between worlds.
+“You’ve done us a great favor by coming through the

-colonizer base, we made some unfortunate mistakes with their
+this second colonizer base, we made some unfortunate mistakes with their

 equipment.
 After we accidentally deactivated the gate, we were much more

 careful lest we inadvertently disable something more important like the

 “But how?
 It doesn’t seem possible.”